 - Has healthy cash and equiv of S$191mil as of End Mar 14.

 - Net Debt (total liabilities subtract cash) to Equity =1.44.
 Sllightly high.

 - Current Ratio (current assets / current liabilities) =2.2.
 Relatively healthy.

-Singapore and will continue to look for opportunities to replenish its land bank in Singapore and the
+land bank in Singapore and the

 “Buy solid companies currently out of market favor, as measured by their low Price- to-Earnings, Price-to-Cash Flow or Price-to-Book ratios, or by their high yields.” – David Dreman